Congregation of the Blessed Sacrament: Founder – Peter Julian Eymard

 Eymard became familiar with the practice of sustained eucharistic worship during a visit to Paris in 1849, when he met with members of the Association of Nocturnal Adorers who had established exposition and perpetual adoration of the Blessed Sacrament at the Basilica of Our Lady of Victories.
 Eymard, with permission from the Paris bishops, on 13 May 1856, left the Marist order and founded the Congregation of the Blessed Sacrament for men.
 The first community was established at 114 rue d'Enfer, Paris.
 In 1858 he, along with Marguerite Guillot, founded the Servants of the Blessed Sacrament, a contemplative congregation for women.

 Eymard died on 1 August 1868.
 He was declared venerable in 1908, beatified in 1925, and canonized by Pope John XXIII on 9 December 1962.
-On 9 December 1995 Saint Peter Julian Eymard, priest, was inserted into the General Roman Calendar with the rank of optional memorial.
+On 9 December 1995, Eymard was inserted into the General Roman Calendar with the rank of optional memorial.

-Eymard's mission in the Church consisted in promoting the centrality of the Eucharistic Mystery in the whole life of the Christian community, as the font and fullness of all evangelization and striking expression of the infinite love of the divine Redeemer for humankind.
+Eymard's mission in the church consisted in promoting the centrality of the Eucharistic Mystery in the whole life of the Christian community, as the font and fullness of all evangelization and striking expression of the infinite love of the divine Redeemer for humankind.
 Since the Holy Eucharist clearly marked the life and pastoral activity of Peter Julian Eymard, he is known as an outstanding apostle of the Eucharist.

 The Congregation of the Blessed Sacrament began working with children in Paris to prepare them to receive their First Communion.
 It also reached out to non-practicing Catholics, inviting them to repent and begin receiving Communion again.
 In 1859 he opened a second community at Marseilles and placed in charge of it his first companion, Fr.
 Raymond De Cuers.
 A third foundation was established at Antwerp and two others at Brussels, along with a formation house or novitiate at Saint-Maurice in the Diocese of Versailles.

 Eucharistic charism

-Members of the Congregation believe that Christ in the Eucharist has the power to effect a radical transformation in the society and in all people, motivating and strengthening everyone to work for the establishment of Christ's Kingdom on earth.
+Members of the congregation believe that Christ in the Eucharist has the power to effect a radical transformation in the society and in all people, motivating and strengthening everyone to work for the establishment of Christ's Kingdom on earth.
 Each religious proclaims the reality of God's love in the Eucharist by his "gift of self" to Him and his brothers and sisters.
 By prayer in the presence of the Blessed Sacrament and an active apostolic life, he strives to make Christ in the Eucharist better known and loved.

 Eymard was a tireless proponent of frequent Holy Communion, an idea given more authoritative backing by Pope Pius X in 1905.